Side-by-side automation tools comparison of Make.com, n8n, and Claude Code

 • Make.com: 50,000 credits = likely $50-100/month on higher plans

-• n8n Cloud: 10,000 executions = $50/month on Pro
+• n8n Cloud: 10,000 executions = ~EUR 60/month on Pro (only successful runs count now)

 • n8n Self-hosted: ~$15/month for server costs

-• Claude Code: One-time development, then ~$10-15/month hosting
+• Claude Code: One-time development ($20-100 for Pro/Max month), then ~$10-15/month hosting

 n8n self-hosted and Claude Code tie for cost-effectiveness at high volume.
-Claude Code eliminates per-execution costs entirely once your solution is built.
+Claude Code eliminates per-execution costs entirely once your solution is built. n8n's move to count only successful executions helps close the gap on cloud pricing.

 AI Capabilities